Toronto Scottish Regiment (Queen Elizabeth The Queen Mother's Own): Second World War

-Post War to the Present Day
+Post war to the present day

-In 2000, the regiment added a secondary title in recognition of Queen Elizabeth The Queen Mother's long association as colonel-in-chief.
-She had held the position since 1938.
+In 2000, the regiment added a secondary title in recognition of Queen Elizabeth The Queen Mother's long service as colonel-in-chief, since 1938.
 The regiment was now referred to as "The Toronto Scottish Regiment (Queen Elizabeth The Queen Mother's Own)."
-The regiment was part of the escort at the funeral of Queen Elizabeth The Queen Mother in April 2002.
-The regimental tartan is Hodden Grey.
+The regiment was part of the escort at her funeral in April 2002.
+The regimental tartan is hodden grey.

-On September 12, 2009, the regimental headquarters, A Company and Administration Company moved to the Captain Bellenden Seymour Hutcheson VC Armoury, which is shared with the Toronto Police Service.
+On 12 September 2009, the regimental headquarters, A Company and Administration Company moved to the Captain Bellenden Seymour Hutcheson VC Armoury, which is shared with the Toronto Police Service.
 The armoury is a green building, earning a Leadership in Energy and Environmental Design (LEEDS) silver rating.
-On May 8, 2012, 75th Company moved from its previous location in Mississauga to a new shared government facility, The Garry W. Morden Centre, with the City of Mississauga Emergency Training Services.
+On 8 May 2012, 75th Company moved from its previous location in Mississauga to a new shared government facility, the Garry W. Morden Centre, with the City of Mississauga Emergency Training Services.

-The regiment contributed an aggregate of more than 20% of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
+The regiment contributed an aggregate of more than 20 per cent of its authorized strength to the various Task Forces which served in Afghanistan between 2002 and 2014.
 On 26 October 2015 the Afghanistan battle honour was presented to the regiment and added to the regimental colour by Prince Edward, Earl of Wessex.